Prototype: int sem_init(sem_t *sem, int pshared, unsigned int value);

 Multiple threads must not initialize the same semaphore.

 A semaphore must not be reinitialized while other threads might be using it.

 sem_init() returns zero after completing successfully.
-Any other returned value indicates that an error occurred.
-When any of the following conditions occur, the function fails and returns the corresponding value.
+Any other return value indicates that an error occurred.
+When any of the following conditions occurs, the function fails and returns the corresponding value.